anujpratapsingh9752/anujpratapsingh9752/README.md

 # 👨‍💻 About Me

 Hello!
-I'm *Anuj Pratap Singh, a passionate Computer Science Engineering student with a strong foundation built through my Diploma in Computer Science Engineering from **Government Polytechnic College Satna, where I graduated with **Grade A*.
+I'm **Anuj Pratap Singh**, a passionate Computer Science Engineering student with a strong foundation built through my Diploma in Computer Science Engineering from **Government Polytechnic College Satna**, where I graduated with **Grade A**.

-🎓 Currently pursuing *B.Tech in Computer Science Engineering through Lateral Entry*.
+🎓 Currently pursuing **B.Tech in Computer Science Engineering through Lateral Entry**.

-🚀 Passionate about *DevOps, Linux Administration, Docker, Cloud Computing, Automation, and System Fundamentals*.
+🚀 Passionate about **DevOps, Linux Administration, Docker, Cloud Computing, Automation, and System Fundamentals**.

 💡 I believe in learning by doing.
-Through my *90 Days of DevOps Challenge*, I practice DevOps concepts daily, complete hands-on tasks, write detailed notes, and share my learning journey consistently on GitHub.
+Through my **90 Days of DevOps Challenge**, I practice DevOps concepts daily, complete hands-on tasks, write detailed notes, and share my learning journey consistently on GitHub.

 📈 Continuously improving my skills in Linux, Containerization, Cloud Technologies, and modern DevOps practices.

-🎯 My goal is to become a skilled *DevOps & Cloud Engineer* and contribute to building reliable, automated, and scalable infrastructure.
+🎯 My goal is to become a skilled **DevOps & Cloud Engineer** and contribute to building reliable, automated, and scalable infrastructure.

 ---